MuniuDev/SwiftBoy/README.md

 - Bootstrap
 - Fast Bootstrap (no bios file required)
 - 99% of CPU instructions
+- 100% accuracy of CPU instructions (according to Blargg test roms)
 - Most of the PPU features
 - Interrupts
 - Tetris, Super Mario Land (glitchy)